Remote Access and Support with ButConnect

 Apart from the default mode that works either on invitation or unattended, there is also a direct mode for connecting to the remote network via your own or your customer's SSH server.

-Connections in both modes can be combined and cascaded to build on each other and thus bring more devices within reach.
+Connections in both modes can be combined and cascaded to build on each other and thus bring even more devices within reach.

 Once it has been set up with keys from our shop, a small ButConnect Appliance can provide access to any device on your network without further configuration and without exposing it to the Internet.